 Supporting Program (Return to Contents)GK-12 Program, School of Engineering and Applied Science, Washington University in St. Louis

 Acknowledgements (Return to Contents)

-This curriculum was developed with support from National Science Foundation GK-12 grant number DGE-0538541.
-However, these contents do not necessarily represent the policies of the National Science Foundation, and you should not assume endorsement by the federal government.
+This curriculum was developed with support from National Science Foundation GK-12 grant number DGE 0538541.
+However, these contents do not necessarily represent the policies of the NSF, and you should not assume endorsement by the federal government.